Green cadres (paramilitary): History

 On 5 December 1941 the Italians in agreement with the Chetnik commander Sergej Mihailović gave the city of Foča under Chetnik control, and the Bosniak populated parts of the town started organizing their own "Muslim Defense Force".
 The poorly armed defense units could not prevent the massacres of Bosniaks in the Podrinje area of Bosnia.
 After several attacks and massacres mainly against the civilians of that area, the prominent Bosniak leaders held a conference in Sarajevo on 28 August 1942 at which it was made clear that the NDH government was not doing anything in the defense of the Bosniak population in Bosnia and Herzegovina.
 That is why the prominent Bosniak leader Muhamed ef.
 Pandža made a statement that an immediate action of the NDH government is needed.
 They founded and proclaimed the "People's Committee of the National Salvation of Bosniaks" and the first tasks of the committee were to found the first Bosniak defense force after the fall of the Kingdom of Yugoslavia.
 Some of the members of the conference led by Topčić went to Berlin to request from the Germans the establishment of an autonomous Bosnia and Herzegovina.
-Another two meetings were held but did not get any successful result and the situation of the Bosniak population in NDH remained desperate.
+Another two meetings were held but did not get any successful results and the situation of the Bosniak population in NDH remained desperate.